inlining/ggl/README.md

 Dialogues (for now) only include message boxes.
 A message box can be created with `mContent of Message Box"`.
 ### Running code
 You can add python code by adding any required snippets after a `^`.
 Anything after will be interpreted as python, and you can not resume normal ggl use.

+In the future, it would be nice to implement Pyth usage, so you can golf your software even further.
+### Positioning
+Not much (as of now) can be done with positioning.
+Centering can be achieved by wrapping the desired items to be centered with `<` and `>`.
+To insert a vertical space, use `v`.
+There are no arguments for `v`.
+### Functionality
+Changing another elements text requires a little bit of thinking.
+Say you have a program like this:
+`pClick the button below to change my text!"vbClick me!"`, and you want to change `p`'s text when you click it.

+The way you can do this is by adding an ID to p.
+This can be done by using a hashtag and then a 1 digit number after `p`:
+`p#5Click the button below to change my text!"vbClick me!"`;
+This specifies that `p` has the id of `5`.
+Now, in python code, you can set the text by adding this code to the button:
+`_5='I changed my text!`.
+Currently, only `p`s can have IDs, and you can only change their text.
 ## Example Programs
 All of these challenges were posted before the creation of this language, so they are technically invalid.